|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Crunchy Cabbage Salad is a great way to serve cabbage and add another fresh vegetable dish to a meal.
+Crunchy cabbage salad is a great way to serve cabbage and add another fresh vegetable dish to a meal.
 And as a pareve salad, it can be served with both meat and dairy meals.
 While it looks and tastes like a lot of work, it is actually very easy to assemble.
-This makes a lot of salad and there is only so much cabbage one can eat, so I suggest making this when inviting guests or attending a potluck.
+This makes a lot of salad and there is only so much cabbage one can eat, so we suggest making this when inviting guests or attending a potluck.

 - 1/2 cup white vinegar